turingschool/curriculum/source/projects/the_pivot.markdown

 their options in their account, so when they purchase an item the right values are pre-selected (but can still be changed).

+### Gallery

+People hated our restaurant, but they loved our product photos.
+Let's pivot the platform to sell photography, providing our customers a "whitelabel" experience:

+* A photographer registers on the platform to create a new store
+* A photographer posts photos for sale
+* A photo has an image, dimensions, title, description, shooting date, and photographed by attributes.
+* A customer visits a store at a URL like example.com/stores/store_name
+* The customer sees only the photos for this store
+* The customer can browse photos and add them to the cart
+* There is no aggregated shopping experience across stores, so a customer who visits Store A and adds something to their cart, then visits Store B, will not see the Store A item in the Store B cart
+* The customer can checkout and receives an email receipt
+* A photograph which is purchased is marked as purchased, can still be browsed, but cannot be ordered by other users
+* The photographer is notified via email about the purchase.

+And, one more thing: it takes awhile to save up for these amazing photographs.
+It'd be awesome if a user could "favorite" photos to come back and easily find/purchase them later.

 ### HubStub

 Who wants to stand in line for tickets the day they come out?
 Nobody.
 Instead you